-called the Syngman Rhee Line.
-This was followed on February 24 by an announcement of "the truth about the incident" by the ROK Government Information Agency, and on February 26, an official at the ROK's Home Affairs Ministry released a statement about the incident.
-Tensions were building between Japan and the ROK, and it was within this context that, on February 27, newspapers reported that the ROK Defense Ministry had issued a statement alleging that the commander of the Far East Air Forces (FEAF), General Otto Paul Weyland, had sent the Ministry a letter acknowledging Takeshima as ROK territory, and this became a major issue in Japan.
-On March 3, Ellis O. Briggs, the US ambassador to Korea, filed a report with the State Department saying that he hoped any future communications relating to Dokdo would be transmitted through the Embassy, thus ensuring there could be no distortion of the US position that the islets were not subject to Korean jurisdiction.
+resulting in the death of its chief fisherman.
+On February 13, the Japanese government protested by sending a Note Verbale to the ROK legation, and on the 18th it demanded compensation and measures to prevent reoccurrence.
+On the 23rd, after the incident was addressed in the Japanese Diet, the ROK presidential secretariat sent a letter to the Japanese government stating that it had established the sovereignty line [translator's note: the Syngman Rhee Line] for the sake of peace.
+This was followed on the 24th by announcement of "the truth about the incident" by the ROK Government Information Agency, and on the 26th, the secretary of the interior's comments relating to the incident were announced.
+Thus tensions were building between Japan and the ROK, and it was within this context that, on the 27th, newspapers reported that the ROK Defense Ministry had issued a statement alleging that the commander of the Far East Air Force (FEAF), Otto Paul Weyland, had sent it a letter acknowledging Takeshima as ROK territory, and this became a major issue within Japan.
+On March 3, Ellis O. Briggs, of the US ambassador in Korea filed a report with the Department of State saying that he hoped any future communications relating to Dokdo would be transmitted through the Embassy, thus ensuring there could be no distortion of the US position that the islets were not subject to Korean jurisdiction.
 He added that the Embassy had not obtained an original copy of the ROK defense minister's statement, but it was clear that the ROK government (or at least certain elements within it) had distorted the meaning of any such note from Weyland to suit its own purposes.
-On March 5 (or 4), the Japanese Ministry of Foreign Affairs asked the US Embassy about whether Weyland had actually acknowledged Takeshima as ROK territory, and the Japanese Diet also held deliberations on the matter.
-On March 12, Secretary of State Dulles sent notification to the US Embassies in both Japan and the ROK that the Department of State and the Department of Defense had conducted thorough investigations, but they were unable to discover Weyland's letter.
-He also indicated that the Department of State would maintain its position as outlined in Note No. 365 to Busan and Note No. 1360 to Tokyo, both dated November 26.
-In future, he said, any formal statements affirming or denying the matter would need to be reviewed before being made public.
-Note No. 365 to Busan states that the reiteration of the Rusk letter serves only to repeat the existing position of the United States, so it distances the United States from the dispute and might dissuade the ROK from introducing a "gratuitous" issue into Japan-ROK negotiations that have already fallen into considerable difficulties.
-In the end, the ROK government never offered the Weyland letter as evidence of
+On March 5 (or 4), the Japanese Ministry of Foreign Affairs asked the